-- (Required) The Municipality (i.e., an authorized municipal official; OR, meeting minutes of the legislative body) authorizing this application, authorizing planting of trees on public property (if applicable), and (if applicable) consenting to use of the Regional Planning Commission as agent.
-See the grant website for a template letter. - (Optional) Regional Planning Commission staff affirming willingness to act as agent for the municipal project (if applicable).
-Find your RPC staff here. - (Optional) Other partners or stakeholders for the project, as applicable (including authorization to plant trees on non-municipal property).
+- An authorized municipal official (e.g., Town Manager) or the legislative body (selectboard, city council, etc.) for applications by a municipality.
+If applicable, this letter should specify permission to plant on municipal property, and consent to use of the Regional Planning Commission as agent.
+See the grant website for a template letter.
+Meeting minutes of a legislative body may suffice. - Regional Planning Commission staff affirming willingness to act as agent for the municipal project, if applicable.
+Find your RPC staff here. - Other partners or stakeholders for the project (including authorization to plant trees on non-municipal property, if applicable).